Teradata/kylo/integrations/jira/jira-rest-client/README.md

 # Jira Rest Client
-Thinkbig Analytics
-October 2015

 ## About
-tba-jira is a restful client that connects to the JIRA REST api (https://docs.atlassian.com/jira/REST/latest/)
+A Restful client that connects to the JIRA REST api (https://docs.atlassian.com/jira/REST/latest/)

 This project was created because the Atlassian Rest client uses many outdated jars which conflict with newer Java development(https://www.versioneye.com/java/com.atlassian.jira:jira-rest-java-client-core/3.0.0)

-This project uses Jersey 2.x and Joda-time and can easily plugin pipeline-controller
+This project uses Jersey 2.x and Joda-time and can easily plugin kylo

 ## How to use
 To use the client you need to pass in a `JiraRestClientConfig` object that defines your connection criteria and optional usage of any SSL certs.